The Tender Within the Tender: How Leadership Tone Shapes Commissioner Confidence

 Problem: Delays in night-time escalation.

-Assurance: Sampled monthly; finding rolled into induction.
+Assurance: Sampled monthly; embedded in induction.

 2) Outcomes Drift

-Problem: Outcomes reviews slipping past due dates.
+Problem: Reviews slipping past due dates.

-Action: Added a weekly “green/amber/red” tracker in team huddles.
+Action: Weekly red/amber/green tracker in team huddles.

 Effect: On-time reviews rose from 74% to 97% in one quarter.